Process of Using AOM

 In addition to basic functions, AOM integrates functions of Application Performance Management (APM), such as topology, tracing, device-side analysis, and abnormal SQL analysis to implement advanced monitoring.
 AOM helps O&M personnel quickly locate problems and performance bottlenecks in a distributed architecture, ensuring premium user experience.

-To use AOM to monitor application performance, subscribe to APM and configure startup scripts of applications.
-For details, see APM-Getting Started.
+To use AOM to monitor application performance, subscribe to APM and connect your applications to APM.
+For details, see APM Getting Started.

 You can use AOM dashboards, threshold rules, and notification rules to implement routine O&M.